 Representative Doug Dubitsky proudly serves the towns of Canterbury, Chaplin, Franklin, Hampton, Lebanon, Lisbon, Norwich, Scotland and Sprague in the 47th General Assembly District.

-Rep. Dubitsky was elected to his third-term in November 2018.
+Representative Dubitsky was elected to his fourth-term in November of 2020.

-For the 2019 and 2020 legislative sessions he will continue to serve on the Planning and Development, Environment, and Judiciary Committees.
+During the 2021 and 2022 legislative sessions, he continues to serve on the Planning and Development, Environment, and Judiciary Committees.
 Rep. Dubitsky is a member of the Animal Welfare, Fire/EMS, Conservative, Rural, Sportsmen’s, and Tourism Caucus.
 In addition, he is also a part of the School Safety working group and Northeast and Southeast Delegation.

 Rep. Dubitsky graduated with a Bachelor of Fine Arts degree in Theater Arts and Film from the State University of New York at Purchase.
 After college, he worked as a designer and technician on hundreds of television shows, theater productions and trade shows around the world.